HomeTutorialsCloud Security: Why Companies Should Not Fear To Move On The Cloud?

 Compliance

-Cloud compliance specifies the laws and regulations that apply while working.
+Cloud compliance refers to the laws and regulations that govern work activities.
 It also includes access to information laws which may enable governance.

 DR/BC Planning

-Cloud Disaster Recovery and Business Continuity refers to the planning of technologies and services that can be applied during mishappening or unplanned events with minimum delay in Business.
+Cloud Disaster Recovery and Business Continuity refers to the planning of technologies and services that can be applied during mishaps or unplanned events with minimal delay to the business.

 Governance